rueters-it/Basic-IT-Troubleshooting/Printers/Reset-print-spooler.md

 # Reset print spooler

-The print spooler service is the service that tells your computer to print.
-Resetting it may resolving majority of printing errors.
+The Print Spooler service is the service that tells your computer to print.
+It is a software servcies that acts as a temporary storage area for print jobs before they are sent to the printer.
+It basically manages the printing processes, ensuring jobs are sent in the correct order and that the printer resources are available. <br />

+Resetting the print spooler may resolving majority of common printing errors, such as:
+- Stuck print jobs in queue
+- Print error messages related to spooler or printer connection
+- Communication issues between your computer and the printer
+- General printing problems not associated with a particular error

 ### To reset print spooler:
-1. Search `Run` in the Windows search bar in task bar.
-Or press `Windows key` + `R`.
+1. Search "Run" in the Windows search bar.
+(Alternatively, you can press `Windows key` + `R` as the keyboard shortcut.)
 2. The **Run dialog box** should have popped up.
 3. In that dialog box, type `services.msc`, then press `Enter`.
 4. The **Services windows** will open.
 In the list, scroll until you find "Print Spooler" and double-click on it.
 (Note: This service should be always be running and startup type is set to Automatic)